harness/developer-hub/docs/service-reliability-management/monitored-service/change-source/pagerduty-change-source.md

    - **Use any available Delegate**: Allows Harness to automatically select a delegate at runtime.

-    - **Only use Delegates with all of the following tags**: Lets you specify the tags of specific Delegates that you want to use.
-Add the specific Delegate by selecting the tags from the dropdown list or entering the delegate tag manually.
+    - **Only use delegates with all of the following tags**: This lets you specify the tags of specific delegates that you want to use.
+Add the specific delegate by selecting the tags from the dropdown list or entering the delegate tag manually.

 7. Select **Save and Continue**.
 Harness verifies the connection to PagerDuty using the secret you provided.